Interim Director: Marti Kolb

 4. Glass food and beverage containers - no window or auto glass, drinking glasses, light bulbs, or dishware

 5. Plastic containers - beverage, laundry detergent, shampoo, etc. Avoid miscellaneous plastics and heavy plastics such as buckets, yard toys, tubs, etc. Unfortunately, these heavy plastic items have to go to the landfill at the moment.
-In general, all plastic food and drink containers are accepted into Licking Co.
+In general, all household plastic food and drink containers are accepted into Licking Co.
 Recycling bins.

 All items should be reasonably clean and free from residue.
 This doesn't mean that you need to run them through a dishwasher, but take reasonable care to rinse or clean your items before recycling.